 You’re working full time.
 Why should you go ahead with freelance business?

 Yes, you will work with companies/clients, but at your own pace.
 You won’t have to worry about a “boss” and can test what self-employment feels like.

 Try to spend 15-20 hours per week on freelance projects.
 Remember, you already have a job, so your focus should be to work with the best clients possible (even if the pay is less).

 When you work as a freelancer and handle many projects, it will put your skills to the test.
 You will discover more of your strength and development areas.
 You get to decide how much workload and how many clients you can take at any given time.

 Try to focus on the quality of work.
 If you are a freelance writer, invest time in research, keep up with changing trends, and read more.
 Focus also on enhancing your skills.

 3. Allows You to Build Valuable Connections

-We all know by now, “network is net worth.”
+We all know by now, that “network is net worth.”
 Through freelancing, you get to work with global clients on varied projects.